The following statement must be included in each

 school district's or charter school's student handbook.

-Learning Difficulties or Need Special Education Services
+Aiding Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services

-For those students who are having difficulty in the regular classroom, schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
-The implementation of RtI has the potential to have a positive impact on the ability of districts to meet the needs of all struggling students.
+For those students who are having difficulty in the regular classroom, all school districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
+The implementation of RtI has the potential to have a positive impact on the ability of districts and charter schools to meet the needs of all struggling students.

 If a student is experiencing learning difficulties, his or her parent may contact the individual(s) listed below to learn about the school’s overall general education referral or screening system for support services.
 This system links students to a variety of support options, including making a referral for a special education evaluation or for a Section 504 evaluation to determine if the student needs specific aids, accommodations, or services.
 A parent may request an evaluation for special education or Section 504 services at any time.

 Special Education Referrals:

 If a parent makes a written request for an initial evaluation for special education services to the director of special education services or an administrative employee of the school district or open enrollment charter school, the district or charter school must respond no later than 15 school days after receiving the request.
 At that time, the district or charter school must give the parent a prior written notice of whether it agrees to or refuses to evaluate the student, along with a copy of the Notice of Procedural Safeguards.
 If the school district or charter school agrees to evaluate the student, it must also give the parent the opportunity to give written consent for the evaluation.